 Invention of the modern book

-- Modern book developed in monasteries by monks who copied and recopies
+- The modern book was developed in monasteries by monks who copied and recopies

 ancient and religious texts by hand onto vellum, a paper made from flattened

 - Gutenberg press allowed printed text to become more available to people